Top.Mail.Ru

 Key takeaways

-- Wedding rings in 925 — yes, sterling is durable enough for daily wedding-ring wear and arguably better-suited to a 50-year ring than gold (harder, more affordable to repair).
-Made through Dark Union; full picture in our dark wedding rings guide.
+• Wedding rings in 925 — yes, sterling is durable enough for daily wedding-ring wear and arguably better-suited to a 50-year ring than gold (harder, more affordable to repair).
+Made through dark union service; full picture in our dark wedding rings — full guide.

-- Worlds where 925 lives at STRUGA: CODEX, RITUAL, LAB, DARK UNION, ISLAND ARTIFACTS.
-Families: Blade, Thorn, Signature Asymmetric, Signature Heart, Brutalism, Mosaic, Carbon, Classic Amulet, Fused, Experimental, Thorn Amulet.
+• Worlds where 925 lives at STRUGA: STRUGA codex, the ritual world, LAB, DARK UNION, ISLAND ARTIFACTS.
+Families: Blade, Thorn, Signature Asymmetric, Signature Heart, Brutalism, Mosaic, Carbon, Amulet, Fused, Experimental, Dark Union.

 What is 925 sterling silver?